friendsofagape/usfm-editor/src/demo/custom-toolbar.md

-import * as React from "react" import "./demo.css" import { FullUsfmEditor } from "../components/FullUsfmEditor"
+import * as React from "react" import "./demo.css" import { OutputUsfm } from "./UsfmContainer" import FormatItalicButton from "@material-ui/icons/FormatItalic"

+// The following objects should be imported from the "usfm-editor" module like this:
-import { OutputUsfm } from "./UsfmContainer"
+// import { UsfmMarkers, FullUsfmEditor } from "usfm-editor"
-import FormatItalicButton from "@material-ui/icons/FormatItalic" import { UsfmMarkers } from "../utils/UsfmMarkers"
+import { UsfmMarkers } from "../utils/UsfmMarkers"
+import { FullUsfmEditor } from "../components/FullUsfmEditor"

 class Demo extends React.Component {
     constructor(props) {